zuri-training/Team_14_CMS/taskAllocation.md

 Topister & Amyy_: working on creating a models and views for the blog.

-Ola: connecting template route with views.py, including links
+alabi_01: connecting template route with views.py, including links

 ## 2nd August 2022